0%

 “Maybe so,” Daniels said.

-“That’s bullshit!”
-Sonya said.
-She crossed her arms and dropped into a chair in front of the desk.
-She looked like a spoiled child who had her toys taken away.
+Sonya crossed her arms and dropped into a chair in front of the desk.
+She looked like a spoiled child whose parents had taken her toys away.

 “Well, unless you can spin a better story.”